 7. Are whitening toothpastes worth it and how do they work?

-Whitening toothpastes contain abrasive materials that “scrub” your tooth enamel as your brush, thereby gradually removing surface stains.
+The only active ingredient that truly “bleaches” the teeth is peroxide.
+Many whitening toothpastes contain a form of peroxide that is safe for use inside the delicate tissues of the mouth.
+Some whitening toothpastes contain abrasive materials that “scrub” your tooth enamel as your brush, thereby gradually removing surface stains.
 However, continuing activities that stain your teeth in the first place – such as drinking coffee and red wine, and smoking cigarettes – will reverse the effects of the whitening agent.
 Once again, this depends on your individual needs and your dentist’s recommendations.

 8. Is it safe to whiten my teeth with at-home kits and products?